attack-community/website/event.md

 The tenth EU MITRE ATT&CK® Community Workshop was organised in Brussels on 7 October 2022.
 It will be hosted by the <a href="https://ccb.belgium.be/en"> Centre for Cybersecurity Belgium</a>.

-The presentation are available <a href="https://web.tresorit.com/l/LPSZL#hWW8PO4qnAluY8tiAEPaOw"> on this link.</a>
+The presentations are available <a href="https://web.tresorit.com/l/LPSZL#hWW8PO4qnAluY8tiAEPaOw"> on this link.</a>

 ## Agenda